Skip to main content

 4 Ways You Can Play To Your Strengths In Your Career - PM Today

 Perfect strategy?
-Hmm… I raised my hand and suggested that a perfect strategy may not exist that works for every student, but there is a method that I’ve used over the years that always seemed to help my students do consistently well on the writing portion of the exam.
+Hmm… I raised my hand and suggested that a perfect strategy may not exist that works for every student, but that there is a method that I’ve used over the years that always seemed to help my students do consistently well on the writing portion of the exam.
 It's true, my students do tend to do very well on the end-of-year exam, particularly the writing sections, and I attribute this in large part to the amount of time I spend working with them on explicit writing instruction.

 The strategy that I use to prepare them for the exam is actually a template or structure that I call the power paragraph.
 It's a paragraph/short essay structure that allows students to show off a number of skills and sophistication in a relatively short amount of time.

 The power paragraph is essentially an extension of a much simpler paragraph type that is typically taught in elementary and middle school.
 You've probably seen it many times.
 The structure that I'm referring to begins with a topic, sentence, or claim, then moves on to present some evidence (usually text evidence), and concludes with the student providing their own explanation, analysis, or reasoning.
-I've heard it called CER (claim, evidence, reasoning), CEA (claim, evidence, analysis), TEA (topic sentence, evidence, analysis), and several other acronyms as well.
+I've heard it called CER (claim, evidence, reasoning), CEA (claim, evidence, analysis), TEA (topic sentence, evidence, analysis), and other acronyms as well.

-Here’s an example of what this type of paragraph looks like composed in essaypop --
+Here’s an example of what this type of paragraph looks like, composed in essaypop:

 And here’s how it appears converted into an MLA-formatted document in real-time.

-And while this three-paragraph is perfectly suitable for quick and simple responses, it generally falls short when it comes to addressing the types of prompts seen on end-of-year tests taken by middle and high schoolers.
+While this three-paragraph is perfectly suitable for quick and simple responses, it generally falls short when it comes to addressing the types of prompts seen on end-of-year tests taken by middle and high schoolers.
 These types of writing require, in most cases, the integration of more than one piece of proof or text evidence into the essay.
-They're also looking to see if the student can thoroughly and coherently explain how the evidence presented relevantly supports a previously stated thesis or claim.
+They're also looking to see if the student can thoroughly and coherently explain how the evidence presented relevantly supports a stated thesis or claim.

 Going back for a second to the simple, three-component structure, I like to get my middle and high school students very comfortable with this basic template first, and we spend several weeks just knocking out simple paragraph after simple paragraph.
 After all, even in secondary school, students must master these fundamentals and build muscle memory around the components of claim, evidence, and analysis.